polytwisters/polytwisters/README.md

 This has only been tested on macOS, but should also work on Linux.
 You must have Blender installed, and ffmpeg if you want to make a video.

-Currently this script renders a demo animation.
 Run the following and wait a few hours:

-    python3 main.py
+    python3 main.py bloated_icosatwister

 To compile the frames into a video at `out.mp4`:

-    python3 make_video.py
+    python3 make_video.py out/bloated_icosatwister

-If you are impatient, you may run `make_video.py` DURING the execution of the `main.py` script to see all frames so far. `main.py` renders frames out of order so that the time resolution of the animation gradually increases.
+If you are impatient, you may run `make_video.py` during the execution of the `main.py` script to see all frames so far. `main.py` renders frames out of order so that the time resolution of the animation gradually increases.